 About the site:

 This site was made because well referenced traditional and scientific information about medicinal herbs should be freely available.
 It is a non-profit educational resource.

 My main concern was that people have easy access to many different herbs as supplements and often order them without any consideration of the traditional use of those herbs.
 Increasingly, people are getting information from science-based resources, which is very good, but the problem is we are ignoring information from respected herbalists.
 I find traditional knowledge about herbs, from a good source, is often much more useful than our limited scientific knowledge regarding herbs.
-I also think we need greater realism about how limited our scientific knowledge is, rather than just referencing an animal or test tube study and saying a herb can treat some sort of pain.
+I also think we need greater realism about how limited our scientific knowledge is, rather than just referencing animal or test tube studies and extrapolating the results to humans.

 About Chris, creator of this website: